 Pine-associated Endophytes

-We examine the evolution and ecology of host-specificity between pines or other conifer needles and fungal endophytes, especially Lophodermium.
+We examine the evolution and ecology of host-specificity between pines needles and fungal endophytes, especially Lophodermium.

-Fungal endophyte species that are horizontally transmitted appear to lack strict host-specificity, unlike many vertically-transmitted symbionts.
-The communities are highly variable across environments, host species, and distances, but patterns for taxon-specific affinity can be observed depending on taxon level.
-We are exploring the host specificity of foliar fungal endophytes associated with the Pinus genus of North America.
-In particular, we are interested in how the evolutionary history of host species affects community similarity of the endophytes.
-We are focused on understanding coevolutionary mechanisms responsible for fungal endophyte diversity and using Lophodermium as a model system.
-Picture here is a potentially new species Rodolfo and Ryoko found in China.
+Communities of foliar fungal endophytes can be highly variable among plant host individuals across space and time.
+However, patterns for taxon-specific affinity or host-specificity can still be observed in some plant lineages.
+We are exploring the host specificity of foliar fungal endophytes associated with the Pinus genus worldwide.
+We have collections of fungal endophytes from pines of China, Japan, Europe and North America and have mapped host-endophyte relationships across the pine phylogeny.
+We are focused on understanding evolutionary mechanisms responsible for fungal endophyte diversity using Lophodermium as a model system.
+Pictured here is a potentially new species Rodolfo and Ryoko found in China.

 We created a ShinyApp (v.0.0 Aug.
 2022) https://lophodermium-endophyte.shinyapps.io/morph_id/ that allows users to search for Lophodermium species using multiple criteria.

-This work is funded by NSF and supported by collaborations with JGI and EMSL with a FICUS grant.
+This work was funded by NSF and continues to be supported by collaborations with JGI and EMSL with a FICUS grant.

 Relevant work